7. Menus¶

 The File menu offers the usual options:

-New clears the current buffer and resets the file name to
+New Input File clears the current buffer and resets the file name to

-Save saves the current file; if the file name is
+Save Input File saves the current file; if the file name is

-a dialog will open to select a new file nameSave As opens a dialog to select and new file name (and folder, if desired) and saves the buffer to it.
+*unknown*a dialog will open to select a new file nameSave Input File As opens a dialog to select a new file name (and folder, if desired) and saves the buffer to it.
 Writing the buffer to a different folder will also switch the current working directory to that folder.

 Quit exits LAMMPS-GUI.
 If there are unsaved changes, a dialog will appear to either cancel the operation, or to save, or to not save the modified buffer.

-In addition, up to 5 recent file names will be listed after the Open entry that allows re-opening recently opened files.
+In addition, up to 5 recent file names will be listed after the Open Input File entry that allows re-opening recently opened files.
 This list is stored when quitting and recovered when starting again.

 7.2.
 Edit¶